profsmith89/ctps/_sources/chap02.md

 short_dialog
 ```

-Function composition removes the need to give names to the intermediate results, and without names, our attention is not drawn to this work, which is necessary for the computation but not really important to the big picture.
+Function composition removes the need to give names to the intermediate results, and without names, our attention is not drawn to this work, which is necessary for the computation but not important to the big picture.
 This point is important.
 For human readers, your script should be like a good story: It highlights the main action while hiding the details of exactly how the characters interact and get from place to place.
 But unlike a literary story, your script does contain these details, through the mechanism of function composition.
 The Python interpreter needs to know these details, since it does only what it is exactly told to do.
 Function composition keeps humans from being distracted by the details the interpreter needs to know.

 ## Abstraction as information hiding